The Undang Yang Empat Have a Legitimacy Problem

 They lost the Ibu Soko.

-The Ibu Soko Klana Hulu, the matriarchal gatekeeper of legitimacy in Sungei Ujong, explicitly stated she never gave Mubarak a mandate to make the declaration.
-The Ibu Soko and Anak Waris of all four Luak subsequently submitted a formal memorandum of support for Tuanku Muhriz.
-In a system where the Ibu Soko’s blessing is constitutionally required for any major adat action, this is a major setback and a foundational withdrawal of legitimacy.
+The Ibu Soko Klana Hulu of Sungei Ujong said she never gave Mubarak a mandate for the declaration (Malay Mail, 20 April 2026).
+The Ibu Soko and Anak Waris of all four Luak then submitted a formal memorandum of support for Tuanku Muhriz (Malay Mail, 20 April 2026).
+The Ibu Soko Tua of Rembau claimed the installation of the Undang of Rembau was procedurally invalid, citing a lack of muafakat from the principal Anak Waris (Negeri Kita, 8 May 2026).
+In a system where the Ibu Soko's blessing is foundational for any major Adat action, the Undang are finding their own legitimacy examined.

 They lost the legal community.

-Former Court of Appeal judge Datuk Seri Mohd Hishamudin Yunus, himself an anak Negeri Sembilan whose great-great-grandfather was the Undang of Johol, published a devastating three-point demolition of the declaration in The Edge.
-Senior constitutional lawyer Malik Imtiaz Sarwar concluded in Free Malaysia Today that “there is in reality no constitutional crisis.”
-The weight of serious legal opinion is firmly against them.
+Former Court of Appeal judge Datuk Seri Mohd Hishamudin Yunus, himself an anak Negeri Sembilan whose great-great-grandfather was the Undang of Johol, published a devastating three-point demolition of the declaration in The Edge, identifying the absence of due process, the participation of a biased party (Mubarak), and the missing Menteri Besar signature as grounds rendering the proclamation legally unenforceable.
+Senior constitutional lawyer Malik Imtiaz Sarwar concluded in Free Malaysia Today that none of the Article X pre-conditions had been satisfied and that "there is in reality no constitutional crisis" in Negeri Sembilan.
+The weight of serious legal opinion is firmly against them (The Edge Malaysia, 23 April 2026, Free Malaysia Today, 23 April 2026).

 They lost the state government.